Playing Cards in Singapore

 Above: street exhibition in Singapore of extra-large playing-cards depicting local tourist destinations with illustrations by Yasuko Senshu.
 Also published as a normal pack of cards by Mariposa Pte Ltd. Photograph by Adam Wintle.

 Singapore is a multi-racial city.
 Various Chinese linguistic groups form 75.2% of Singapore's residents, Malays 13.6%, Indians 8.8%, while Eurasians, Arabs and other groups form 2.4%.
-This is reflected in the Singapore Souvenir playing cards shown below, which features colour photographs of mosques, Hindu and Buddhist temples, hotels, museums, parks and gardens, formula 1 racing, chinatown, etc.
+This is reflected in the Singapore Souvenir playing cards shown further below, which feature colour photographs of mosques, Hindu and Buddhist temples, hotels, museums, parks and gardens, formula 1 racing, chinatown, etc.

 ‘Double Elephant’ Brand “Four Colour Cards”